vlang/v/examples/call_v_from_python/README.md

-A simple example to show how to call function written in v from python
+A simple example to show how to call a function written in v from python

 Step 1: Compile the v code to a shared library using ``v -shared -prod test.v``